Updated 6/5/2020 to reflect the passage of the Paycheck Protection Program Flexibility Act.

 2. Economic Injury Disaster Loan

 Another coronavirus small business loan alternative is an Economic Injury Disaster Loan (EIDL) through the SBA.
 An Economic Injury Disaster Loan is available to small businesses affected by a declared disaster (e.g., coronavirus).
 The maximum loan amount for each business is $2 million.
-Small businesses in the U.S. can apply for an Economic Injury Disaster Loan advance of up to $10,000.
+Previously, small businesses in the U.S. could apply for an Economic Injury Disaster Loan advance of up to $10,000, but this money is no longer available.

 Small businesses with fewer than 500 employees (including sole proprietorships, independent contractors and self-employed individuals), private nonprofit organizations, and 501(c)(19) veterans organizations affected by COVID-19 can apply for an Economic Injury Disaster Loan.
 Businesses with 500 or more employees in certain industries may be able to apply for an EIDL if they meet the SBA’s size standards.